Women, Who Surround Themselves With Plants Live Longer? Really

 All aboard the Jungalow trend—new research says living in the midst of vegetation can actually extend your lifespan.

-The findings?
 Women who lived in the greenest surroundings were found to have mortality Rates a whopping 12 percent lower than those of women who lived in plant-less homes and areas.
-And these women not only had a longer life expectancy but better mental health too.
+These women had a longer life expectancy but better mental health too.

 Do you agree with the research?
 Please share your comments below.